Book a call

 Criminal inadmissibility is not limited to convictions in Canada.
 An offence committed outside Canada can also make you inadmissible if the equivalent act would be a crime under Canadian law.
 This is why a conviction from years ago, in another country, can surface when you apply to visit, work or immigrate, and why it is worth assessing before you apply rather than after a refusal.

-Your status changes how much is at stake.
-The same offence does not carry the same immigration consequence for everyone.
+Yes, a permanent resident can be deported from Canada, but generally only for serious criminality.
+Your status changes how much is at stake, because the same offence does not carry the same immigration consequence for everyone.
+The table below compares how a criminal conviction can affect each type of status.

 • Permanent residents can be removed for serious criminality, but ordinary criminality generally does not cost them their status.
 A permanent resident found inadmissible for serious criminality may, in some cases, have a right of appeal to the Immigration Appeal Division, though not always, particularly where the sentence is long.